Joe-Collins-1986/travel-app/README.md

    The project development was run in multiple iterations/sprints each targeting a number of User Stories.

-   Each user story was moved out of a Backlog and assigned to the iteration with a priority label (Must Have, Should Have, Could Have, Won't Have).
+   Each User Story was moved out of a backlog and assigned to the iteration with a priority label (Must Have, Should Have, Could Have, Won't Have).
-   In addition to User Stories bugs and enhancments where also applied within certain iterations.
+   In addition to User Stories, bugs and enhancments were also applied within certain iterations.

    To manage the Agile iterations I used the projects function within my GitHub account, pulling User Stories into a KanBan Board.
 (Links to each project iteration detailed in the iteration breakdown below.)